IB Business Guide What Is A Business?

 While everyone else is talking about stuff, these are the people actually making it happen.
 They're the ones ensuring your Amazon order actually arrives tomorrow and your Spotify never stops playing music.

-Amazing example: During the pandemic, Zoom went from handling 10 million daily meeting participants in December 2019 to 300 million by April 2020.
-Their operations team basically saved the world's sanity.
+IB Business Management Real-world example: During the pandemic, Zoom went from handling 10 million daily meeting participants in December 2019 to 300 million by April 2020.
+Their operations team basically saved the world's needs.

 Imagine the economy as one massive production line that goes from digging stuff out of the ground to creating apps that help you remember to water your plants: